SkylineCommunications/dataminer-docs-connectors/connector/doc/Ateme_Titan_Live.md

 **SNMP Settings:**

-- **Port number**: the port of the connected device, default 161
+- **Port number**: The port of the connected device, default 161
-- **Get community string**: the community string in order to read from the device.
+- **Get community string**: The community string in order to read from the device.
 The default value is public.
-- **Set community string**: the community string in order to set to the device.
+- **Set community string**: The community string in order to set to the device.
 The default value is private.

 #### HTTP Connection